 Sexbruise? is a satirical pop band from Charleston, SC that combines elements of improvisation, electronic music, poppy hooks, and audience participation to create an unforgettable live experience.

 Sexbruise?
-Has been featured at Rooster Walk Music and Arts Festival and will perform at FloydFest 2021 and other pending festies, assuming this damn virus doesn’t fuck us at the last second again.
+Has been featured at Rooster Walk Music and Arts Festival and will perform at FloydFest 2021 and other pending festies, assuming this damn virus doesn’t mess us up the last second again.

 Sexbruise?’s shows can be described as a giant party.
 The tunes are memorable, the stage presence exciting, and the antics unpredictable.
 And there are snacks.
 Thrown from the stage.
 The band has prepared pancakes and pizza on stage, brought out dancers in animal costumes, hired fake demonstrators to protest their shows, and many other cool things.
 The main goal of sexbruise? is to surprise its fans and push the boundaries of what is acceptable in a festival or live music setting.